-Our experts have put together everything you need to know about charcoal vs. wood for grilling.
+Our experts have put together everything you need to know about lump charcoal vs. wood for grilling.
 So, let's go through what the differences are.

-- Both charcoal and wood grilling are a great option to cook your food on a summer’s day, but they have some noticeable differences that may change your opinions about which one you will use.
+- Both charcoal vs wood grilling are a great option to cook your food on a summer’s day, but they have some noticeable differences that may change your opinions about which one you will use.

 - For example, Charcoal is more difficult to clean after grilling than wood, but there are many more.

-Grilling with charcoal and grilling with wood does end with very different results in the flavors of the food.
+Grilling with charcoal briquettes and grilling with wood does end with very different results in the flavors of the food.

 You need to consider various facets before deciding which one you will be using.
 So, let's go through them all!

 Grilling With Charcoal Vs. Wood – Which One Is Better?

 Summer nights are made for grilling; there is nothing more perfect than lighting up the grill with your family and friends; as you know, you will have a great time.

 However, this can lead to the question of what material to use in your grill for a robust flavor: charcoal or wood?

 This is an age-old debate with no definitive answer, except it depends on your personal preference.